cockroachdb/docs/v22.2/create-table.md

 ### `NOT VISIBLE` property

-The `NOT VISIBLE` property specifies a column won't be returned when using `*` in a [`SELECT` clause](select-clause.html).
+The `NOT VISIBLE` property specifies a column will not be returned when using `*` in a [`SELECT` clause](select-clause.html).
 You can apply the `NOT VISIBLE` property only to individual columns.
-For an example, see [Show the `CREATE TABLE` statement for a table with a hidden column](show-create.html#show-the-create-table-statement-for-a-table-with-a-hidden-column).
+For an example, refer to [Show the `CREATE TABLE` statement for a table with a hidden column](show-create.html#show-the-create-table-statement-for-a-table-with-a-hidden-column).

 ## Create a table like an existing table